4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 1. Can achieve zero down time through maintenance.
 1. The web application does not need to restart in any instance.

-   Friendly to web application who are slow or fragile to start up.
+   Is tolerant to web application who are slow or fragile to start up.

 1. Maintenance time widow of the instance can be planned out of business hours.
 1. A simple and easy-to-understand process for site admins with an on-prem background.